A Long-Awaited Charleston Wedding

 What I want more than anything is to write a normal wedding story for Mackenzie and James.
 I want to write how they had the perfect wedding, surrounded by all of their family and friends, with joy overflowing.
 But the truth is, so much of that was taken away from them, piece by piece, over the two years leading up to the wedding they finally had.

-This is not just another story about the coronavirus delaying wedding plans.
+This is not just another story about Covid delaying wedding plans.
 This goes much deeper.
 Mackenzie and James’s wedding date was March 21, 2020.
-On March 15, 2020, just six days before their wedding, New York and Los Angeles began ordering shutdowns of businesses due to the new coronavirus spreading more rapidly than predicted.
-After a long day of conversations and uncertainty, on the evening of March 16, the wedding was officially postponed, only five days before it was to happen.
+On March 15, 2020, just six days before their wedding, New York and Los Angeles began ordering shutdowns of businesses due to the new virus spreading more rapidly than predicted.
+On the evening of March 16, the wedding was officially postponed, only five days before it was to happen.

 Just two months later, Mackenzie’s healthy, vibrant father, Tim, whom we had just photographed that day in Charleston, passed away suddenly and unexpectedly from a heart attack.
-The postponed wedding was canceled altogether as the family grieved for this amazing man who meant the world to them.
+The postponed wedding was canceled altogether as the family grieved.
 Mackenzie said she couldn’t imagine getting married without her dad there.

 But It Was What He Always Wanted for Her